Jonathan Shedler, PhD

 The illusion of mental health [pdf]

-Scientific evidence that we do not fully know our hearts and minds and must look beyond the surface for understanding—a classic (American Psychologist)
+Scientific evidence that we do not know our hearts and minds and must look past the surface for understanding—a classic (American Psychologist)

 Why the scientist-practitioner schism won’t go away [pdf]